The Care – Family Support Programs

 P.U.G.S: Pediatric Union Grey Support

 Recognized nationally by the American Brain Tumor Association as a resource and support group for families affected by pediatric brain tumors.
 Grey is the official ribbon color for brain cancer.
 One of our pediatric brain tumor patients, James, came up with the name for our pediatric brain tumor support group, P.U.G.S.
 The group is designed to specifically meet the needs of families dealing with pediatric brain tumors and provide them with resources, research updates and peer support from other families who share their journey.
-The group meets monthly at Shriner’s Hospital for Children, 12502 USF Pine Dr., Tampa, 33612.
 The parents gain knowledge and support while their children are with our volunteers and Art Therapist, Michelle Maney, in the playroom participating in age appropriate activities, games and crafts.
 Dinner and childcare are always provided.
 The parents group is facilitated by Mary Ann Massolio, pediatric oncology social worker and Susan Coppin, LMHC., who have been working together with pediatric oncology families for nearly 25 years.

 Bereavement Services – “Voices of Angels”